 Reporting complications arising from surgical tourism

 The purpose of submitting this form is to report patient complications experienced by Australians, following reconstructive or cosmetic surgery performed outside Australia.
-Over time, this data will help contribute to the improvement of safety standards in the industry.
-Note that only a summary of de-identified data will be used for ASPS-approved research and reporting purposes.
+Over time, this data will help to build a clearer picture of surgical tourism complications, and will be helpful in contributing to the improvement of safety standards in the industry.
+Only a summary of de-identified data will be captured and use is for ASPS-approved research and reporting purposes.

 ASPS wish to acknowledge The British Association of Plastic Reconstructive and Aesthetic Surgeons (BAPRAS) who have made a vital contribution in this area, by establishing a British-based surgical tourism complication form, ensuring better management of complications from procedures abroad.